On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Abstract

 \section{Abstract}

-In this paper, we investigate the Leray problem for steady Navier-Stokes system under full slip boundary conditions in a two dimensional channel with straight outlets.
-The existence of solutions with arbitrary flux in a general channel with slip boundary conditions is established, which tend to uniform flows at far fields.
-Furthermore, if the flux is suitably small, the solutions are proved to be unique.
+In this paper, we investigate the Leray problem for steady Navier-Stokes system with full slip boundary conditions in a two-dimensional channel with straight outlets.
+The existence of solutions with arbitrary flux in a general channel supplemented with slip boundary conditions, which tend to the associated shear flows at far fields, is established.
+Furthermore, if the flux is suitably small, the solution is proved to be unique.
 One of the crucial ingredients is to construct an appropriate flux carrier and to show a Hardy type inequality for flows with full slip boundary conditions.

 \keywords{} \subjclass[2010]{ 35Q30, 35J67, 76D05,76D03}